 - Install smoke detectors and carbon monoxide detectors on every floor.
 Change batteries twice a year when you change your clocks for daylight savings time.

 - Eliminate clutter.
 Keep stairways and walkways clear of tripping hazards.

-- Have furnaces, hot water heaters and other gas appliances, as well as chimneys and flues, inspected regularly.
-Never use kerosene or gas space heaters in unvented rooms, and never keep cars, motorcycles or lawn mowers running in a closed or attached garage.
+- Never use kerosene or gas space heaters in unvented rooms, and never keep cars, motorcycles or lawn mowers running in a closed or attached garage.

 - Be cautious when using ladders.
 Inspect for loose or worn parts.
 Use only on stable, level ground, and don’t overreach.